4rus/4rus/README.md

 Hello! 👋
 - I am a young coder with big dreams.
 - I can make anything from a scale graph to a full form app!
-- I have 3 years of experience in the languages listed below!
+- I have 3+ years of experience in the languages, libraries and frameworks listed below!
 <br><br>